-- 7.1.1 a "physical meeting" is a general meeting convened at a physical location where shareholders, or their proxy, must be physically present; - 7.1.2 a "hybrid meeting" is a general meeting which allows shareholders, or their proxy, to be physically present at the location where the meeting is convened, or to attend and vote remotely; and - 7.1.3 a "virtual meeting" is a general meeting where all shareholders, or their proxy, attend and vote remotely. - 7.2 The provisions below, unless the context otherwise requires, apply to Class meetings as they apply to general meetings of the Company. - 7.3 The ACD and the Depositary may convene a general meeting of the Company at any time in accordance with the FCA Rules.
-The ACD may hold a virtual meeting or a hybrid meeting as this is not inconsistent with any provisions in the Instrument of Incorporation. - 7.4 Shareholders may request the convening of a general meeting by a requisition which must: - 7.4.1 state the objective of the meeting; - 7.4.2 be dated; - 7.4.3 be signed by shareholders who, at that date, are registered as the shareholders of shares representing not less than one-tenth in value of all of the shares then in issue; and - 7.4.4 be deposited at the head office of the Company or with the Depositary. - 7.5 Any shareholder who participates remotely in a hybrid meeting by the means specified in the notice is deemed to be present at the meeting and has the same rights as a shareholder who is physically present at the meeting. - 7.6 Any shareholder who participates in a virtual meeting by the means specified in the notice is deemed to be present at the meeting and has the same rights that the shareholder would have at a physical meeting. - 7.7 Any shareholder who participates remotely may do so without having to appoint a proxy and is not required to submit their vote on a resolution in advance of the meeting. - 7.8 The Company will not hold annual general meetings.
-Resolutions will be voted upon at extraordinary general meetings. - 7.9 Copies of the service contracts between the Company and the ACD will be provided to shareholders on request. - 7.10 A meeting of shareholders duly convened and held shall be competent by extraordinary resolution to require, authorise or approve any act, matter or document in respect of which any such resolution is required or expressly contemplated by the relevant regulations.
+- 7.1.1 a "physical meeting" is a general meeting convened at a physical location where Shareholders, or their proxy, must be physically present; - 7.1.2 a "hybrid meeting" is a general meeting which allows Shareholders, or their proxy, to be physically present at the location where the meeting is convened, or to attend and vote remotely; and - 7.1.3 a "virtual meeting" is a general meeting where all Shareholders, or their proxy, attend and vote remotely. - 7.2 The provisions below, unless the context otherwise requires, apply to Class meetings as they apply to general meetings of the Company. - 7.3 The Company does not propose to hold annual general meetings.
+Resolutions will be voted upon at extraordinary general meetings. - 7.4 The ACD and the Depositary may convene a general meeting of the Company at any time in accordance with the FCA Rules.
+The ACD may hold a virtual meeting or a hybrid meeting as this is not inconsistent with any provisions in the Instrument of Incorporation. - 7.5 Shareholders may request the convening of a general meeting by a requisition which must: - 7.5.1 state the objective of the meeting; - 7.5.2 be dated; - 7.5.3 be signed by Shareholders who, at that date, are registered as the Shareholders of Shares representing not less than one-tenth in value of all of the Shares then in issue; and - 7.5.4 be deposited at the head office of the Company or with the Depositary. - 7.6 Any Shareholder who participates remotely in a hybrid meeting by the means specified in the notice is deemed to be present at the meeting and has the same rights as a Shareholder who is physically present at the meeting. - 7.7 Any Shareholder who participates in a virtual meeting by the means specified in the notice is deemed to be present at the meeting and has the same rights that the Shareholder would have at a physical meeting. - 7.8 Any Shareholder who participates remotely may do so without having to appoint a proxy and is not required to submit their vote on a resolution in advance of the meeting. - 7.9 A meeting of Shareholders duly convened and held shall be competent by extraordinary resolution to require, authorise or approve any act, matter or document in respect of which any such resolution is required or expressly contemplated by the relevant regulations.